oSoWoSo/disroot-howto/pages/02.tutorials/03.Email/03.Webmail/Roundcube/03.email/docs.en.md

 ![](en/sending_info.png)

 If you have no other identities configured, the default one will automatically appear here.
-In case you have them, click the arrows icon at the far right of the field to select the one you want to use.
+In case you have them, click on the field to select the one you want to use.

 ![](en/from_select.gif)